mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Juju itself seemed to work great in this run, but this brought up a couple of basic optimizations against the EC2 api:

     - don't expand `juju deploy -n <num_units>` and `juju add-unit -n <num_units>` in the client, do it in the provisioning agent
     - don't expand these into multiple api calls to EC2

+We'll add those to the list of things to do.

 ## 1000 nodes

+Onward, upward!

 To get around the api throttling, we start up batches of 99 slaves at a time with a 2-minute wait